kosakoliver/ensemble-programming/README.md

 - [MAPLE-Sequential-Execution]: video on YouTube depicting an exemplary sequential execution
 - [MAPLE-Parallel-Execution]: video on YouTube depicting an exemplary sequential execution
 - [MAPLE-Repeated-and-Conditional-Execution]: video on YouTube depicting an exemplary repeated and conditional execution
+- [MAPLE-Repeated-and-Conditional-Execution] (additional): video on YouTube depicting an exemplary parallel, repeated, and conditional execution
 - [MAPLE-Replanning-Execution]: video on YouTube depicting an exemplary repeated and conditional execution

 Collective Capabilities